puppetlabs/puppet-docs/source/puppet/4.2/reference/install_windows.markdown

 Windows machines can't act as Puppet masters.
 Before installing any Windows agent nodes, be sure that you have a \*nix Puppet master installed and configured, and that you know its permanent hostname.

-If you haven't done this yet, go back to the [pre-install tasks][pre_install], make any necessary decisions, and follow the install instructions and post-install tasks for your puppet master's OS.
+If you haven't done this yet, go back to the [pre-install tasks][pre_install], make any necessary decisions, and follow the install instructions and post-install tasks for your Puppet master's OS.

 ## Download the Windows Puppet Package